alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/resource-uris/resource-uris.md

 embres:Manifest.Resource.Name[?assembly=assembly-name]
 ```

-The following is the example of using an image from a resource embedded into the current assembly :
+The following is an example of using an image from a resource embedded into the current assembly :

 ```xml
 <PictureBox Image="embres:EmployeeFormSample.Resources.EmployeePhoto.jpg" />
 ```

-The resource the example above is embedded to the assembly in the following way (an excerpt from the `.csproj` file):
+The resource in the example above is embedded into the assembly in the following way (an excerpt from the `.csproj` file):

 ```xml
 <ItemGroup>